-Specifically, the legislation would call for 1%, approximately $11 million, of the $1 billion in the Transportation Infrastructure Finance and Innovation Act (TIFIA) loan program funds, provided by the Moving Ahead Progress in the 21st Century Act (MAP-21), to be set aside and designated for biking and walking network projects.
-Under the TIFIA loan program, eligibility is based on projects with a total cost of at least $50 million.
-This piece of legislation would require a $2 million minimum for projects, opposed to the $50 million minimum required by a normal TIFIA-funded project.
+Specifically, the legislation would call for 1 percent, approximately $11 million, of the $1 billion in the Transportation Infrastructure Finance and Innovation Act (TIFIA) loan program funds, provided by the Moving Ahead for Progress in the 21st Century Act (MAP-21), to be set aside and designated for biking and walking network projects.
+Under the current TIFIA loan program, eligibility is based on projects with a total cost of at least $50 million.
+H.R.
+199 would allow a $2 million minimum for projects, opposed to the $50 million minimum required by a normal TIFIA-funded project.

-The New Opportunities bill also addresses biking and walking infrastructure networks in all communities by earmarking 25% of the funding for projects in low-income communities.
-A recent study has shown that individuals earning less than $30,000 per year account for 28% of the trips made by bicycle in 2009, more than $1.1 billion overall.
-Nationally, families with an income under $50,000 spend 30% of that income on transportation costs (bus, fuel, rail, etc).
-By using funds specifically for low-income communities, Sires' bill will ultimately reduce transportation costs and provide greater job access for low-income households and residents.
+H.R.
+199 would also address biking and walking infrastructure networks in all communities by earmarking 25 percent of the funding for projects in low-income communities.
+A recent study has shown that individuals earning less than $30,000 per year account for 28 percent of the trips made by bicycle in 2009, more than $1.1 billion overall.
+Nationally, families with an income under $50,000 spend 30 percent of that income on transportation costs (bus, fuel, rail, etc).
+By using funds specifically for low-income communities, this measure will ultimately reduce transportation costs and provide greater job access for low-income households and residents.